Navi72/hello-world/README.md

 # hello-world
-i am playing with git
+i am playing with git.
 This is a diferent branch, is edit